smbaty/TE-Project/README.md

 2. Unique python script (used to remove pairs where one end is unfixable)
 3. Trimgalore (trimming low quality bases)
 4. HISAT (alignment) (aligned to indexes for Parus major and Picoides pubescens)
+5. samtools was used to sort sam files by read name to prepare for HTSeq.